 Step #3: Spread the Wood Conditioner

-Although Spruce typically absorbs stains very well, we recommend applying wood conditioner to achieve a perfect finish, especially when preparing Spruce for outdoor application.
+Although Spruce typically absorbs stains very well, I recommend applying wood conditioner to achieve a perfect finish, especially when preparing Spruce for outdoor application.

 Once the wood has been cleaned, use a lint-free soft cloth to apply pre-stain wood conditioner across the entire surface area, following the grain direction for better absorption and avoiding slow drying problems.

-Spruce tends to absorb a stain like a sponge, and wood conditioner helps control absorption rates by slowing down the process, allowing the surface to absorb an even amount of stain.
+Spruce tends to absorb a stain like a sponge, and what the wood conditioner does is help control absorption rates by slowing down the process, allowing the surface to absorb an even amount of stain.
 This helps prevent streaks and blotches, making it especially useful for beginners.

 To ensure longevity, apply wood conditioner before staining, as this will help to seal the open porous grains and protect the surface from moisture.
 Use a wood conditioner and stain from the same manufacturer to avoid compatibility issues.